The Victor-Victrola Page

 1916

-Victor discontinues the too-expensive Victrola XVIII, and replaces it with the more reasonable ($250.00) Victrola XVII.
+Victor discontinues the too-expensive Victrola XVIII, and replaces it with the more reasonably-priced Victrola XVII.

-General Pershing drives the invading Pancho Villa out of USA, back into Mexico
+General Pershing drives the invading Poncho Villa out of USA, back into Mexico

 US purchases the Virgin Islands